 X Tomatoes, as dogs with kidney issues need to avoid high levels of potassium, and tomatoes contain a lot of it.
 Tomatoes also contain oxalates, which can contribute to the formation of kidney stones.
 Best to keep tomatoes in your salad bowl, but not your pooch’s.

 Lots of dog parents feed their pooches peanut butter and see no issue, but when it comes to dysfunctional kidneys, you’ll definitely want to steer clear.
-Peanut butter contains harmful trans fats, which aren’t nutritious at all and tough for a dog to digest.
-Many peanut butters on the market also contain the artificial sweetener Xylitol, which, though fine for humans, is toxic for dogs and can cause or worsen kidney failure.
+Many peanut butters on the market contain the artificial sweetener Xylitol, which, though fine for humans, is toxic for dogs and can cause or worsen kidney failure.
 Unsurprisingly, we recommend you avoid feeding your pooch peanut butter altogether.

 Eating healthy fresh fruits is a great way for a dog to nourish their kidneys, in moderation as part of a specialist renal diet.